-Importance of Self-Study: Self-study is important in any University course but particularly so in a Blended Learning course.
-In this course, your progress with the self-study portion is directly evaluated through quizzes, assignments, participation and any other form of assessment.
+Importance of Self-Study: In this course, your progress with the self-study portion is directly evaluated through quizzes, assignments, participation and any other form of assessment.
 The in-class sessions with the instructor are meant to reinforce what is learned through self-study; not substitute it.